aaliasait12/Data-259-Group-Project/README.md

 # Face-Off: Human and AI Emotion Perception

-Our project aims to investigate the question:
+Our project aims to investigate the question: <br>
 How do human judgments of facial emotions vary across race and gender, and to what extent do facial analysis models reflect or amplify these biases in their own predictions?

 ## Overview of Qualitative Methods: